-Many people don’t realize just how dangerous sleep apnea is.
+Many people don’t realize just how dangerous sleep apnea can be.
 Sleep apnea can injure your heart and interfere with your circulatory system.
 It can alter the way your body processes energy, contributing to diabetes and obesity risks.
-And sleep apnea can cause depression and lead to inattention at work or when driving, causing accidents.
+Sleep apnea can cause depression and lead to inattention at work or when driving, causing accidents.
 As a result of all these effects, sleep apnea increases your overall risk of death in the near future by three times or more.

 The good news is that sleep apnea treatment can reduce or eliminate these risks.
 If you are looking for sleep apnea treatment to protect your health, please call (303) 691-0267 or email the TMJ Therapy & Sleep Center of Colorado for an appointment with a Denver sleep dentist.